 The Little Red Box that Started a Revolution

 In 1993, out of necessity, I designed and built an interface box to solve a problem I was having in the studio.
-I wanted to feed a guitar amplifier with a pre-recorded guitar track coming from a 2” Studer tape recorder.
+I wanted to feed a guitar amplifier with a pre-recorded guitar track from a 2” Studer tape recorder.
 The problem was the output of the tape recorder was not compatible with the input of the guitar amplifier.
 I made some phone calls to audio dealers looking for an interface to handle the conversion and discovered none existed.
-After a few days of experimenting with off-the-shelf transformers and a simple circuit design the first Reamp was born.
-With pressure from fellow engineers who wanted their own Reamp I decided to get into the manufacturing of Reamps.
+After a few days of experimenting with off-the-shelf transformers and a simple circuit design, the first Reamp was born.
+With pressure from fellow engineers who wanted their own Reamp, I decided to get into the manufacturing of Reamps.

 For seventeen years, over 3000 Reamps were sold by me in the United States and overseas.
 A huge user list of famous engineers, producers, and musicians adds integrity to the Reamp® brand name.
 The demand-driven mostly by word of mouth continued to grow, with 2010 being its biggest and last sales year.
 The Reamp® trademark has become synonymous with the process of re-amplifying and is used frequently when describing the process itself.

 Oakland, CA – January 1, 2011 – Recording engineer John Cuniberti announced today that he had signed an agreement to sell his Reamp patent, trademark, and all business assets to Radial Engineering Ltd, a leading manufacturer of products used by audio professionals and musicians around the world.
 Financial terms were not disclosed.

 As part of the agreement, Radial will market a Reamp similar in design to the V2 called the JCR reamper.